eDonnes124/Town-Of-Us-R/README.md

 ### **Alignment: Neutral (Benign)**
 ### Win Condition: Live to the end of the game

 The Survivor which can win by simply surviving.
 However, if Lovers, or a Neutral Evil role wins the game, the Survivor loses.
+The Survivor is the only Neutral role that can spawn in Cultist mode and cannot be converted.

 ### Game Options